Chris-Johnston/Chris-Johnston.github.io/about.md

 - SQL
 - XAML
 - XML

+I enjoy using both the Arduino and Raspberry Pi platforms for making things.

 __And probably others that I'm forgetting.__

 Please refer to [my Github page](https://github.com/chris-johnston) to check out some of the things I've made.